sindresorhus/eslint-plugin-unicorn/docs/rules/prefer-dom-node-text-content.md

 # Prefer `.textContent` over `.innerText`

+✅ The `"extends": "plugin:unicorn/recommended"` property in a configuration file enables this rule.

+💡 Some problems reported by this rule are manually fixable by editor [suggestions](https://eslint.org/docs/developer-guide/working-with-rules#providing-suggestions).

 Enforces the use of `.textContent` over `.innerText` for DOM nodes.

 There are [some advantages of using `.textContent`](https://developer.mozilla.org/en-US/docs/Web/API/Node/textContent), like performance and more predictable behavior when updating it.